LichtClark/LichtClark.github.io/README.md

 # [clarkus.de] test-seite-fuer-domain
 Welcome to my Open-Source-Website hosted by GitHub and my DNS-Provider.
 I came up with this idea since I was trying to host on GitHub with my domain Records.
-A null plus ultra was also that I would have to pay extra for storage hosting (custom HTML aot.) and I only want to pay €1/ 12-months, which is a great deal in combination with an SSL Cert.
+A null plus ultra was also that I would have to pay extra for storage hosting (custom HTML aot.) and I only want to pay €1/ 12-months, which is a great deal in combination with an free SSL-Cert trough - [Cloudflare-DNS-Proxy](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/).

 ## Contents:
  - [Introducion](test-seite-fuer-domain)